 Members of Orthex's Management Team are presented on the following page.
-Additional information on the Management Team members' career history and potential positions of trust is available in the Investors section on the corporate website.
+No changes took place in the composition of the Management Team during 2023.
+Additional information on the Management Team members' career history and potential positions of trust is available on the corporate website at Management Team - Orthex Group.